Speakers & Advisory Board

 U.S. Bank

-Tripp serves as a Director of Operational Risk Frameworks within the Risk Management and Compliance organization.
-He has responsibilities for operational risk framework oversight including RCSA, internal controls, quality assurance, taxonomies and issue management.
-Prior to joining U.S. Bank, Mr. Rex served in various capacities at Bank of America and Accenture.
+Tripp serves as a director of operational risk frameworks within the risk management and compliance organisation.
+He has responsibilities for operational risk framework oversight including RCSA, internal controls, product delivery risk, operational loss, scenario analysis, quality assurance, taxonomies and issue management.
+Prior to joining U.S. Bank, Tripp served in various capacities at Bank of America and Accenture.

 Ilieva Ageenko